Fronteers 2010 speakers

 Nicholas is a principal front end engineer at Yahoo!, where he works on the Yahoo! homepage, is a contributor to the YUI library, and teaches classes on JavaScript to employees and Yahoo!
 Juku participants.
 Nicholas also is the author of Professional JavaScript, co-author of High Performance JavaScript, co-author of Professional Ajax, and a contributor to the book Even Faster Web Sites in addition to over a dozen online articles.

-Nicholas will be presenting High Performance JavaScript.
+Nicholas presented High Performance JavaScript.